 Employee should be provided a copy of the COVID-19 Leave Request Form and instructed to complete and return the form as soon as possible to consider whether FFCRA paid leave is required, but should be given at least 15 days to return the form.

-Identify and inform fellow employees and possibly customers of potential exposure to theinfected employee.
+Identify and inform fellow employees and possibly customers of potential exposure to the infected employee.
 Employers must notify all workers who were potentially exposed to the individual with COVID-19.
 Employers should work collaboratively with workers to gain access to healthcare necessary to address the workers exposure, which may be especially important for those with high-risk medical conditions (e.g., immune compromise or pregnancy).
 DO NOT DISCLOSE THE INFECTED EMPLOYEE’S NAME.

 Close contact occurs where an individual came in actual physical contact with the infected employee, shared a workstation or equipment with employee, and/or has been within six feet of the infected individual for more than fifteen minutes.